PyCQA/bandit/README.md

  - Identify a vulnerability to build a test for, and create a new file in examples/ that contains one or more cases of that vulnerability.
- - Consider the vulnerability you're testing for, mark the function with one or more of the appropriate decorators (currently the following exist):
+ - Consider the vulnerability you're testing for, mark the function with one or more of the appropriate decorators:
       - @checks_functions
 	  - @checks_imports
 	  - @checks_strings